 - Have quality promotional material

 - Always dress for the part

 - Have a reliable vehicle

-Discovering the world is something that most people dream of doing, yet for most people, they never get around to it.
+Discovering the world is something that most people dream of doing, yet most people, never get around to it.
 If you are someone who enjoys exploring new places, meeting new people, and telling the stories of your experiences, why not become a tour guide?